The latest BI trends, big data trends, and AI trends put in perspective

 Trend 2.
 Data quality as a stable BI trend is more crucial than ever

-Data quality has been a big issue ever since the first printing of The Intelligent Organization, and that’s not going to change any time soon, despite changing trends in data and the rise of AI.
+Data quality has been a big issue ever since the first printing of Data Science for Decision-Makers, and that’s not going to change any time soon, despite changing trends in data and the rise of AI.
 Data quality is the degree to which data is suited to your intended purpose.
 Nothing more and nothing less.

 Organizations are losing millions of dollars because their data quality isn’t up to snuff.
 Fortunately, many managers already realize that low-quality data leads to unreliable predictions.
 This goes both for playing into BI trends as well as AI trends in a timely and adequate fashion.
 More and more organizations are realizing that reliable data has become a key factor that impacts operations.